mofath/guestbook--MERN-stack/README.md

 - allow only authenticated user to post and reply
 - add, edit, delet, reply are dynamically rendered as they are managed with redux
-- no library  or third party backage is used, all component/fonts are developed
+- no library  or third party backage is used, all component/fonts are developed '

-## Feature developed create in the client side
+## Feature developed create in the server side

 - the project has two models: user an post
 - post has reply embedded model